 Kimia Koochakzadeh-Yazdi (b.
-1997 Tehran, Iran) is a Vancouver-based composer-performer.
+1997 Tehran, Iran) is a California-based composer and performer.
 She writes for hybrid instrumental and electronic ensembles and performs electroacoustic music.
 Kimia explores the unfamiliar familiar while constantly being driven by the mechanism of the human psyche and exploring ways to manipulate it.

 Her work has been featured in festivals such as The New York City Electroacoustic Music Festival (Virtual), Yarn/Wire Institute (Virtual), Ensemble Evolution (Virtual), New Music on the Point (Vermont, USA), wasteLAnd Summer Academy 2019 (Los Angeles, USA), EQ: Evolution of the String Quartet (Banff, Canada), Modulus Festival (Vancouver, Canada), SALT New Music Festival (Victoria, Canada).

 Being a cross-disciplinary artist, she has actively collaborated on projects evolving around dance, film, and theatre.
 Her recent collaborations include live electronic music for a dance performance by Ballet BC's artists in residence, Peter Smida; Original score for Anthony Lee's short film; And, live-performed music for Tomoyo Yamada's dance film.